 Together with his advisor and the project team, he chose dates to close and open the different plots to agricultural activity (i.e. Action dates).

-The team arranged a habitat quality assessment of his farm in July, giving him a score for each plot and the overall target area.
+The team arranged a habitat quality assessment of his farm in July, giving him a score for each plot.
 In his first year, Gary received a results-based payment according to his farm assessment.

 See overleaf for payment calculation.